-\Scores from only one faculty member, the senior seminar instructor.
+Scores from only one faculty member, the senior seminar instructor.
 Scores from Spring 2006 and Spring 2009 were averages of four or more faculty member evaluations.
 From Fall 2010 on, posters are the average evaluations from three faculty members, and oral presentations the average from all faculty present, usually 6 or more.

-\\Starting in 2010, only papers with first-year BI 155 comparisons were evaluated using the rubric.
+Starting in 2010, only papers with first-year BI 155 comparisons were evaluated using the rubric.
 Papers from both semesters of the academic year were used, so data are reported only in spring when comparisons were made.
 All papers were graded by the senior seminar instructor and faculty mentor, but not included here.

 Figure 4.
-Mean scores for posters presented by students in Senior Seminar for 13 different semesters.
+Mean scores for posters presented by students in Senior Seminar for 15 different semesters.
 Total possible for the poster was 20 points, with five points for each category of the rubric.

 Figure 5.
-Mean scores on departmental rubrics for oral presentations in Senior Seminar for 13 different semesters.
+Mean scores on departmental rubrics for oral presentations in Senior Seminar for 15 different semesters.
 Total possible points was 25 for the oral presentation.

-For the oral presentations, the department set a goal for a minimum total average of 20/25 to achieve a "green light".
-This goal was not quite achieved in Spring 2014 (19.94), but has been reached in each of the previous six evaluated semesters (Table 8).
-Only 6/13 students achieved the 20/25, however.
+This goal was not quite achieved in Spring 2014 (19.94), but has been reached in each of the previous six evaluated semesters (Table 9).
 In 2009/2010, only 11/32 individual presentation scores were 20 or over, and in 2010/2011, 15 of 21 scored over 20.
 In 2011/2012, averages were above 20/25 in both semesters, with only 7 of 24 students scoring below 20, and in 2012/2013 only 5 of 22 students did not meet our departmental standards.
+Seven of 13 did not meet it in 2014, with only 6 of 24 not meeting our goal in 2015.
 Again, generally students are meeting our expectations in all categories of evaluation of the presentation (Fig. 5).
 It appears that our efforts to improve student preparation for their professional presentations are working, and we will continue to ensure that students receive early and frequent mentoring.